 Call us on 020 3993 7307 to start planning your holiday to Trident Jamaica

 Situated in the stunning Port Antonio, you will find Trident.
 With glorious ocean views, a private beach club, stylish restaurants and super cool villas, it provides a different Jamaica - in our opinion a really quite special one.

 Trident Jamaica is the perfect place to unwind and relax.
-It has a picturesque location, just outside Port Antonio offering marvelous ocean views from all the villas and most of the communal areas.
+It has a picturesque location, just outside Port Antonio offering marvellous ocean views from all the villas and most of the communal areas.
 The hotel is very modern and every detail has been specifically designed to ooze comfort, luxury and elegance but also simplicity.
 The building itself has been refurbished so there still remain many original features which make it unique.
 With only 13 villas, there is a lovely intimate feel to the hotel and the staff is very personable.

 There are two dining options at Trident.
 The Veranda, which overlooks the infinity pool, serves breakfast, lunch and dinner either outside or inside with a relaxed atmosphere.
 Mike’s Supper Club is livelier with its speakeasy environment complete with a live band.
-The Timebar is the place to head for a cocktail or two or your favorite aperitif.
+The Timebar is the place to head for a cocktail or two or your favourite aperitif.

 The facilities at The Trident include a private beach with inviting clear waters and a beach bar, an infinity pool with fabulous ocean views, a spa which blends holistic techniques and philosophies from around the world to leave you feeling soothed, a state-of-the-art-gym and a children’s play area.
 If you find that you want to leave the hotel’s grounds, the concierge service will happily advise you on nearby watersports, cultural excursions and other activities to suit your tastes.